Lined butterflyfish

 The lined butterflyfish (Chaetodon lineolatus) is a species of marine ray-finned fish. a butterflyfish belonging to the family Chaetodontidae, one of the largest species in the genus Chaetodon.
 It has a wide range from the Red Sea to South Africa and as far east as southern Japan and Hawaii.

 Taxonomy

-It belongs to the large subgenus Rabdophorus which might warrant recognition as a distinct genus.
-In this group, it seems to be member of a lineage also containing species such as the spot-naped butterflyfish (C. oxycephalus), or the peculiar black-wedged butterflyfish (C. falcula) and Pacific double-saddle butterflyfish or "false falcula" (C. ulietensis).
+It belongs to the large subgenus Rabdophorus, which might warrant recognition as a distinct genus.
+In this group, it is sister to a clade composed of the spot-naped butterflyfish (C. oxycephalus), the peculiar black-wedged butterflyfish (C. falcula), and the Pacific double-saddle butterflyfish or "false falcula" (C. ulietensis).
 These four differ wildly in shape, but all have bluish vertical lines on a white body with yellow behind, and black on back and caudal peduncle in addition to the typical eyestripe of Chaetodon.
-The blue-cheeked butterflyfish (C. semilarvatus) seems to be a far more basal lineage of Rabdophorus relative to them, but it also has the tell-tale blue vertical lines.
+The blue-cheeked butterflyfish (C. semilarvatus) is in turn sister to this entire clade, but it also has the tell-tale blue vertical lines.